neinaw/AoFPGA-2025/README.md

     * **`test/`**: Testbench and AoC problem's input files
     * **`generate/`**: Verilog generation

+My approach and explanation of each day's solution and specific build instructions is in a local README in it's directory.

 In `dayX/`, there are solutions to the AoC's problems in `python3`, along with some other python scripts for proof-of-concept.

-My approach and explanation of the solution and specific build instructions are located within each day's directory, in their local READMEs.

 ## Prerequisites